sbrugel/SimSig-Game-Updates/README.md

 As this bot was not updated since June 2021, this still utilizes Discord.js v12, meaning that on newer installations of node/djs, the bot may not run.
 This is to be patched in a future commit.

 ## Setup
+*Please note you will require an installation of node.js to run the bot*
 1. A file named 'config-template.json' is included in this download.
 Rename this to 'config.json'.
 2. Go to your [Discord developer portal](https://discord.com/developers/applications) and create a new application.
 3. Enter the Bot tab and set up the bot.
 At this point, a token field will be present.
 Press the Copy button below it, and paste it into the config file, replacing "bot token".
 (Keep the double quotes for this, and for all copy-pastes into the config file)